database-guardian/database-guardian/README.md

 ## SQLServer Module

-This tool provides automated analysis and recommendations for SQL Server configurations of **multiple servers** and providing the output in a user-friendly way, helping maintain optimal performance and security.
+This script provides automated analysis and recommendations for SQL Server configurations of **multiple servers** and providing the output in a user-friendly way, helping maintain optimal performance and security.

 ### Prerequisites
 - PowerShell 5.1 or higher